-One of Australia’s most accomplished composers, Carl Vine AO is respected internationally for his unique, tuneful and immaculately crafted body of work that includes seven symphonies, ten concertos, music for film, television and theatre, electronic music and numerous chamber works.
+One of Australia’s most accomplished composers, Carl Vine, AO is respected internationally for his unique, tuneful and immaculately crafted body of work that includes eight symphonies, ten concertos, music for film, television and theatre, electronic music and numerous chamber works.
 His piano music is performed frequently around the world.
-Although primarily a composer of modern 'classical' music he has undertaken tasks as diverse as arranging the Australian National Anthem and writing music featured at the 1996 Olympic Games.
+Although primarily a composer of modern 'classical' music he has undertaken tasks as diverse as arranging the Australian National Anthem and writing music featured at the 1996 Atlanta Olympic Games.

-After an initial enthusiasm for music of the avant garde (Stockhausen, Cage and Elliott Carter were major influences) and a time lecturing in electronic music composition at the Queensland Conservatorium of Music in Brisbane (1980 to 1982), in the mid-1980s Vine began to seek a novel way of writing.
-His refreshed style, as it emerged, was just as rigorous as that which preceded it; complex rhythms are built into rich, kinetic textures and set alongside an austere lyricism which is even more moving in its restraint.
+After an initial enthusiasm for the music of avant-garde (Stockhausen and Carter were major influences) and a time lecturing in electronic music composition at the Queensland Conservatorium of Music in Brisbane (1980 to 1982), in the mid-1980s Vine began to seek a novel way of writing.
+Vine’s refreshed style, as it emerged, was just as rigorous as that which preceded it; complex rhythms are built into rich, kinetic textures and set alongside an austere lyricism which is even more moving in its restraint.

-Vine’s most acclaimed works include the First Piano Sonata, Smith's Alchemy (for string orchestra) and his Choral Symphony (No. 6) for the West Australian Symphony Orchestra.
+Vine’s most acclaimed works include Mythologia, First Piano Sonata and his Choral Symphony (No. 6).
 Vine enjoys particularly close partnerships with the Goldner String Quartet and The Australian Chamber Orchestra.
-Other high profile commissions include Ring out, Wild Bells – a generous and rhythmically vital setting of Tennyson premiered in 2012 by the Choir of King’s College, Cambridge as part of their Festival of Nine Lessons and Carols.
+Other high-profile commissions include Ring out, Wild Bells – a generous and rhythmically vital setting of Tennyson premiered by in 2012 the Choir of King’s College, Cambridge as part of their Festival of Nine Lessons and Carols.